rrp8/stream-tweet-bot/README.md

 A Twitter bot that tweets everytime the stream goes live, and replies to the tweet when the stream changes.
+I wouldn't actually use this, I made it as an exercise.
+It's probably not that good...
 I'll make a better Readme later (TM)